 READINGS AND LEARN SMART ASSIGNMENTS.
 Assigned reading should be completed prior to class.
 The adaptive learning software LearnSmart will be used to reinforce the concepts from the book and online lectures.
-There will be a LearnSmart assignment due before every Monday and Wednesday class (Wednesday and Friday of first week) (links on Canvas and Connect).
+There will be a LearnSmart assignment due before every lecture (links on Canvas and Connect).
 The length and content of each assignment will vary between students depending on their understanding of the material.
 The more closely you read the material, the less time you are likely to spend on these assignments.
-LearnSmart assignments (5 points each) will not be graded based on right/wrong answers but on completion.
+LearnSmart assignments (6.25 points each) will not be graded based on right/wrong answers but on completion.
 Students are strongly encouraged to spend extra time using the features in the LearnSmart interface to study.
+There is no way to extend the deadline for these assignments so no late work can be accepted.

-Connect course address: http://connect.mheducation.com/class/chem1010 1 swanson 2016
+Connect course address: http://connect.mheducation.com/class/chem1010 section4 swanson

 CLASS MEETINGS.
 Important concepts from readings will be highlighted during lectures.
 Periodically throughout lecture, questions will be posed and you will be given time to work through and discuss them with your fellow classmates.
 Step-by-step solutions will then be presented to the class.
-Thursday recitations will be used for students to ask questions about lecture material and work through homework assignments in a group environment.
-These recitations will be used as a large, informal office hour / group study session.
-Please note that recitation is in a different room (Strum 451) than lecture.
-Attendance for both lecture and recitation is not mandatory but encouraged.
+Attendance is not mandatory but encouraged.
+The Tuesday lectures before midterm exams will be "flipped".
+This means that a recorded lecture will be posted online.
+You will be required to watch these recorded lectures before the scheduled lecture time.
+Class time will be spent answering questions about the lecture, working through the problem set for those weeks and reviewing for the upcoming exam.

 PROBLEM SETS.
 Practicing problems is very helpful in the mastery of chemical concepts.
 Thus, problem sets will be assigned throughout the quarter using the on-line Connect system.
-These homework problems will be worth a total of 100 points and will be due weekly (by 10 pm Saturday nights, and 10 pm Thursday nights during the week of an exam).
+These homework problems will be worth a total of 100 points and will be due weekly (by 10 pm Saturday nights, and 10 pm Tuesday nights during the week of an exam).
 Late problem sets will be deducted 20% per day.